 In this Article

-If a pregnant woman is suffering from certain medical conditions or if the baby is not in a position that is viable for a natural birth to take place, most doctors proceed to undertake a caesarean surgery to deliver the baby.
-While this keeps the baby safe, many women tend to suffer from lower back pain after C section, along with the pain that accompanies the stitches and the usual surgery.
+If a pregnant woman is suffering from certain medical conditions or if the baby is not in a viable position for a natural birth to take place, most doctors proceed to undertake a caesarean surgery to deliver the baby.
+While this keeps the baby safe, many women tend to suffer from lower back pain after C section, along with the pain that accompanies stitches and the usual surgery.
 Though the pain might be a result of the body coming to terms with childbirth and end of pregnancy, there are aspects that point at certain medical reasons as well.

-What Causes Back Pain after Cesarean Delivery?
+What Causes Back Pain After Caesarean Delivery?

-How Long does Backache after C-Section Persist?
+How Long Does Backache After C-Section Persist?

-Where does Post-Cesarean Back Pain Occur?
+Where Does Post-Caesarean Back Pain Occur?

 When it is decided that a woman needs to undergo a caesarean delivery for the child, the anaesthetic is prepped for injection.
 This is usually given using a spinal needle, which is placed in the lower region of the back, mostly around the area where the first vertebral bone of the lumbar region is located.
 This is also why the back pain that is felt after the anaesthesia wears off is quite intense.
-The headaches and neck pain due to fluid leakage is felt to spasm from the head down to the neck.
+The headaches and neck pain due to fluid leakage is felt as a spasm from the head down to the neck.

-How to Deal with Back Pain Post C-Section?
+How to Deal With Back Pain Post C-Section?